Natalitta/orchid-shop/README.md

 Code Institute for student template

-Code Institute Love Sandwiches tutorial.
+Code Institute Love Sandwiches tutorial

 W3C was used as a reference for python functions.